-Revision No. Release date Notes

-A 04-May-2020 Original

-В 30-November-2021 Updated Specifications, Hardware, General maintenance, Pressure sensor maintenance, and Repair sections.
+Revision No. Release date Notes A 04-May-2020 Initial release. В 30-November-2021 Updated the Specifications, Hardware, General maintenance, Pressure sensor maintenance, and Repair sections.
 Added information on the external pressure adaptor kit, removing the oil bladder, and servicing the valve.
 Removed the Warranty section (available on the RBR website) and Appendices.
-Minor updates throughout the document.
+Minor updates throughout the document. С 11-August-2023 Added a link to RBR Cable Guide on the introductory page.
+Added a note on the pressure sensor integration time and updated power requirements for valve operation in the Specifications section.
+Added guidance on horizontal deployment to the Orientation and datum location section.
+Renamed the Underwater battery canister section (now Deployment extenders) and added a subsection on the RBRcervata.
+Added a warning to the Replacing the batteries section.
+Updated the Replacing the desiccant capsules section.
+D 11-January-2024 Corrected a typo in the Specifications section.
+Updated the Support kit section for the new kit diagram.
+Updated the Oil purge container maintenance section for new absorbent pads.